-3. CONCLUSION
+3. CONCLUSIONS

-- 3.1 Good ANS performance results from good governance, and ultimately from good government policy-making.
+- 3.1 Good air navigation services performance results from good governance, and ultimately from good government policy-making.
 In order to drive performance in service provision, greater attention should be focused on governance, and less on regulatory mechanisms, as the latter is only one of many oversight options to consider when establishing an appropriate governance structure.
-Policy-making needs to address the following key areas: - ANSP mission and objectives emphasis on safety, capacity, cost-efficiency, customer-focused service, and environmental responsibility - Enabling legislation and regulation roles and responsibilities, and observance of international obligations
+Policy-making needs to address the following key areas: - a) ANSP mission and objectives emphasis on safety, capacity, cost-efficiency, customer-focused service, and environmental responsibility; - b) Enabling legislation and regulation roles and responsibilities, and observance of international obligations; - c) ANSP governance structure processes, customs, policies, laws, regulations, and institutions ensuring its vision, mission, goals and objectives are in line with obligations and expectations; - d) Independent and empowered management empowered, qualified, responsible and accountable;

-- ANSP governance structure processes, customs, policies, laws, regulations, and institutions ensuring its vision, mission, goals and objectives are in line with obligations and expectations - Independent & empowered management empowered, qualified, responsible and accountable - Customer relations mature, transparent relationship that seeks agreed goals and objectives - Other stakeholder relations and social dialogue appropriate and meaningful stakeholder interface mechanisms - Performance measurement performance measurement and benchmarking has a positive influence on ANS performance - Economic oversight nature, scope and extent of such oversight depends on other elements of ANSP governance, taking into consideration the cost of such oversight - 3.2 Despite the different ANSP ownership and organisational forms that exist around the world, considered attention to these areas of governance has proven to be highly effective in driving ANS performance in many States.
+- e) Customer relations mature, transparent relationship that seeks agreed goals and objectives; - f) Other stakeholder relations and social dialogue appropriate and meaningful stakeholder interface mechanisms; - g) Performance measurement performance measurement and benchmarking has a positive influence on air navigation services performance; and - h) Economic oversight nature, scope and extent of such oversight depends on other elements of ANSP governance, taking into consideration the cost of such oversight. - 3.2 Despite the different ANSP ownership and organisational forms that exist around the world, considered attention to these areas of governance has proven to be highly effective in driving air navigation services performance in many States.